Extractions

 Ensure that if antibiotics are prescribed, to take them for the indicated time even if symptoms of pain are relieved.

 It is recommended that you have a cold, soft diet for the first 24 hours after an extraction and start warm saline rinses after 24 hours.
-It is important to resume your regular dental hygiene measures after 24 hours to minimise food lodgement in the area and speed healing.
+It is important to resume your regular dental hygiene measures after 24 hours to minimize food lodgement in the area and speed healing.
 If you have heavy bleeding, severe pain, persistent swelling or a reaction to medication, see the dentist immediately.